kohsuke/spark/docs/configuration.md

 `log4j.properties` file in the `conf` directory.
 One way to start is to copy the existing `log4j.properties.template` located there.

+By default, spark adds to the MDC 2 records: `appId` and `appName` you can add that to your patternLayout `%X{appId}` in order to print in the logs
+More over, you can use `spark.sparkContext.setLocalProperty("mdc." + name, "value")` to add user specific data into MDC.

 # Overriding configuration directory

 To specify a different configuration directory other than the default "SPARK_HOME/conf",